USA Sevens

 Mike Friday holds fear for the future of Sevens at the Olympics

-supremo Mike Friday has launched an impassioned plea to and the major unions not to sacrifice Sevens on the altar of financial expediency.
+supremo Mike Friday has launched an impassioned plea to World and the major unions not to sacrifice Sevens on the altar of financial expediency.

 With unions around the globe facing financial meltdown as a result of the coronavirus pandemic, fears are growing that heavyweight nations like , , and the four Home Unions will cut their Sevens programmes to mitigate heavy losses.